 In the present study, the Land Productivity Dynamics indicator final map (Figure 4) is the result of the combined assessment of the Long Term Change Map (Figure 2D) and the Current Status Map of land productivity (Figure 3B), both based on the “Above ground vegetation productivity” variable, plus the two phenological variables for the derivation of the EFTs.
+The map shows an overall positive trend pattern in Europe in the period 2000-2019, with some aggregations of declining and early signs of decline areas in the Iberian Peninsula as well as in the Middle East region.